 How to stay debt-free after repaying all the bad debt?

 After paying all the debts, your main goal should be to repay your mortgage.
-It cannot be paid in a very short span of time.
-It takes time and so makes a plan to repay your mortgage.
+It cannot be paid in a very short time.
+It takes time, so make a plan to repay your mortgage.

 To remain debt-free ( from credit cards) you should make a solid plan.